 What is happening in the UK Mortgage Market currently?

-So its been a while since I last wrote because I thought you needed a rest from my jottings and I have been busy both helping customers and developing my business with Joe Stallard as we prepare for the next 5 years or so.
+So its been a while since I last wrote because I thought you needed a rest from my jottings and I have been busy both helping customers get their perfect mortgage and protection.
+As well as developing my business with Joe Stallard as we prepare for the next 5 years or so.

 I want to update you on things that you may find interesting or relevant in small bite-sized chunks.
 Hopefully easy to swallow and digest!